Look, a squirrel

 Because most of the professional gamer jobs are taken by 15 year old boys, those with ADHD need a profession that suits their talents.

-And their couldn’t be one more suited than law enforcement.
+And there couldn’t be one more suited than law enforcement.

 Some may argue that it’s impossible to multi-task and that the term should not exist.
 The experts saying that have never been cops.